-- 4.21 Key to the success of the public realm strategy set out in Section 3 is the ability to connect all of the sites together and make walking between them easier.
+- 4.21 The key to the success of the public realm strategy set out in Section 3 is the ability to connect all of the sites together and make walking between them easier.
 Each key site will therefore be linked to each other enabling a flow from one space to the next.
-Without improved connectivity individual developments and projects will be isolated and will not complement each other. - A range of types of improvements are proposed including seven amendments along 4.22 Stockton Street.
+Without improved connectivity individual developments and projects will be isolated and will not complement each other. - 4.22 A range of types of improvements are proposed including seven amendments along Stockton Street.
 These include new crossings, the removal of guard rails, and revised priority junctions.
-These will help pedestrians cross the road but also maintain a steady flow of traffic and maintain road safety.

-In addition, public realm and junction improvements are also proposed to Church Street and Church Square, Victory Square/Victoria Road and York Road.
-These improvements, along with those proposed at the Waterfront increase the ease with which people can the move around Masterplan Area
+These will help pedestrians cross the road but also maintain a steady flow of traffic and maintain road safety. - 4.23 In addition, public realm and junction improvements are also proposed to Church Street and Church Square, Victory Square/Victoria Road and York Road.
+These improvements, along with those proposed at the Waterfront increase the ease with which people can move around the Masterplan Area.